alexdeplov/alexdeplov.github.io/content/blog/2025/how-i-automated-my-computer-life-with-macos-folder-actions.md

 And it’s pretty easy to set up too.

 ## How to Set Up macOS Folder Actions

-Please note that once you set up Folder Actions, you can’t change the folder name without breaking the folder actions.
+Please note that once you do the Folder Actions Setup, you can’t change the folder name without breaking the folder actions.
 If you rename the folder, you must reattach the folder actions again.

 ### Steps:
 1. In Terminal: